Home / Sample Resumes / Simple Resume

 1. Contact information

 You only need to include the basics: your address, phone number and email.
+If you have a LinkedIn you wish to share you can add that as well.
 This gives the hiring manager the information they need to get in touch with you without taking up excessive space.

 2. Objective or summary

-This is a brief statement that sums up what you’re looking for or your key qualifications as a candidate.
-In a simple resume format, this section can be brief–just one or two sentences or even a few bullet points is sufficient.
+This is a brief statement that says what you’re looking for or your key qualifications as a candidate.
+In a simple resume format, this section can be brief–just one or two sentences or even a few bullet points is fine.

 3. Experience